sxzhang25/MotionVectorization-ProgramTransformation/README.md

 - easing-functions (https://spicyyoghurt.com/tools/easing-functions)
 ```

+This project also uses the [RAFT](https://github.com/princeton-vl/RAFT) repository.
+Refer to the instructions in that repository to download the proper model files.

 #### Directory structure
 The `motion_vectorization/` directory contains most of the files relevant to motion vectorization.
 Within this folder, you can modify the JSON files in the `config/` subdirectory to adjust the motion vectorization parameters.